WillSams/go-hotel-reservation-service/README.md

 }
 ```

 You can then start the debugger by pressing `F5` or by clicking on the `Debug` button in the VS Code sidebar.
 To make it easier to debug, there is a `api/debug.go` file containing functions you can use in main to debug the service.
-For example, you can change the following in your `main.go` file:
+For example, you can change the following in your `lambdafunc/main.go` file:

   ```go
   func main() {